AshwiniANDi/AshTravelBookingSystem/door-to-door-travel-booking/frontend/README.md

 # Door to Door Travel com.ash.travelbooking.model.travelbooking.Booking Frontend

-This project is the frontend part of the Door to Door Travel com.ash.travelbooking.model.travelbooking.Booking application, built using Angular.
-It allows users to book international travel, including taxi and flight bookings.
+This project is the frontend part of the Door to Door Travel com.ash.travelbooking.model.travelbooking application, built using Angular.
+It allows users to book international travel, including taxi and flight search and bookings.

 ## Project Structure

 - `src/`: Contains the main application code.
   - `app/`: Contains the Angular components and services.
     - `components/`: Contains the UI components.
-      - `booking/`: Contains the booking component files.
+      - `flightSeacrh and FlightDetails/`: Contains the flight search and details component files.
     - `services/`: Contains the service files for API interactions.
   - `assets/`: Contains static assets like images and stylesheets.
   - `environments/`: Contains environment-specific settings.